CraftTogetherMC/TC-Portals/README.md

 **Java-Version:** 17 or above
 **Minecraft-Version:** 1.17.1 or above

-TC-Portals is a plugin for minecraft servers using [SpigotMC](https://www.spigotmc.org), [PaperMC](https://papermc.io) or forks of these projects.
+TC-Portals is a plugin for minecraft servers that can be used on [SpigotMC](https://www.spigotmc.org), [PaperMC](https://papermc.io) or forks of these projects.
 It serves as an add-on for the [TrainCarts](https://github.com/bergerhealer/TrainCarts) plugin which adds ActionSigns, supporting cross-server teleporting of trains in a BungeeCord network.
 It is very lightweight as database queries and network connections run asynchronously where possible.

-This plugin was developed for the [CraftTogetherMC](https://github.com/CraftTogetherMC) minecraft-server, see also: [TC-Destinations](https://github.com/CraftTogetherMC/TC-Destinations)!
+This plugin was developed for the [CraftTogetherMC](https://github.com/CraftTogetherMC) Minecraft server, see also: [TC-Destinations](https://github.com/CraftTogetherMC/TC-Destinations)!

 ### A big thank you and lots of love go out to [TeamBergerhealer](https://github.com/bergerhealer)
-Also, a lot of appreciation goes to the People behind [Cloud](https://github.com/Incendo/cloud) and [Adventure](https://github.com/KyoriPowered/adventure)!
+Also, a lot of appreciation goes to the people behind [Cloud](https://github.com/Incendo/cloud) and [Adventure](https://github.com/KyoriPowered/adventure)!

 #### Dev-Builds: [See here](https://ci.craft-together-mc.de/job/TC%20Destinations/)